-We all have an ego, it is not a state of self love or adoration (that is narcissism) but a function of the human mind that provides orientation for our sense of self in relation to the environment.
+We all have an ego, it is not a state of self love or adoration (that is egotism or narcissism) but a function of the human mind that provides orientation for our sense of self in relation to the environment.

 This is the part of ego that causes the most trouble, or constriction.
 The super ego was Frueds terms for the over self, the inner critic some people call it.
 Its the constellation of all voices of authority and parents all molded into a giant inner stick we use to beat ourselves with.
-The super ego is partly conscience.
-However, conscience is a healthy form of social guilt that motivates us to do the right thing by our fellow humans.
+The super ego is partly conscience, however, conscience is a healthy form of social guilt that motivates us to do the right thing by our fellow humans.
 Our superego is a psychic introject that will keep us awake at night replaying what we should have said and done during that event that happened days ago.
 The superego is our inner judge, jury and witness, like a police officer on duty all the time (except when our id breaks out and instinctual impulses burst out).
 In the most sensitive and conscientiously minded the superego can be a terrible inner tyrant.
 The superego also gets projected out onto others in the world, this is when you feel judged or reactive in the face of someone who may not be doing very much at all as far as someone else is concerned.